KLAPACH & KLAPACH, P.C.

 If you name co-Executors, they split one fee.
 The fee is the same no matter how long the probate takes (although as more income is earned, the amount of the fee will increase).
-Depending on the size of the estate and the work done, the Executor and the Executor’s lawyer can probably charge extraordinary fees for extraordinary services like tax-related work, litigation, or the sale of real property.
+Depending on the size of the estate and the work done, the Executor and the Executor’s lawyer may also charge extraordinary fees for extraordinary services such as tax-related work, litigation, or the sale of real property.

 REVOCABLE LIVING TRUST

 What is a Revocable Living Trust?

 A “Revocable Living Trust” (also referred to as a revocable trust or a living trust) sets forth a legal relationship between the creator of the trust (often referred to as a “Settlor,” “Trustor,” or “Grantor”), the beneficiaries of the trust assets, and the trustee who manages the trust assets for the benefit of the beneficiaries.
 If you establish a Revocable Living Trust, you can be the initial trustee and designate a successor trustee to serve upon your incapacity or death.

 Does having a Revocable Living Trust avoid probate?

 Just signing a Revocable Living Trust will not avoid a probate.
 A Revocable Living Trust allows you to avoid probate only if, during your lifetime, you transfer legal title to your major assets out of your individual name and into the trust (this is often referred to as funding your trust).

 Do I still need a Will if I have a Revocable Living Trust?

 You still will need a Will to deal with assets that have been left out of the Revocable Living Trust, either intentionally or inadvertently.
 (For example, you might inadvertently forget to transfer a small bank account into the trust).
 This kind of Will is called a “Pour-Over Will” because the Will directs the probate court to “pour over” your estate into the trust.